© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Creigiau Eglwyseg Stone Circle is a scheduled monument protected by Cadw under reference DE080.
 View the official record →

-Creigiau Eglwyseg Stone Circle is a prehistoric stone circle situated in Denbighshire, Wales, in the vicinity of the Eglwyseg valley.
+Creigiau Eglwyseg Stone Circle is a Neolithic or Bronze Age ritual monument located in Denbighshire, North Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE080.

 Creigiau Eglwyseg Stone Circle dates from the prehistoric period, and is classified as a stone circle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Creigiau Eglwyseg Stone Circle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE080.